solvcon/solvcon/doc/source/tdnum/pde.rst

 and :math:`y`.

-For nonlinear PDEs, :math:`A, B, C, D, E, F, G` are functions of :math:`u` and it derivatives, e.g.,
+For nonlinear PDEs, :math:`A, B, C, D, E, F, G` are functions of :math:`u` and its derivatives, e.g.,

 .. math::

   A = A(u, u_x, u_y, u_{xx}, \ldots)

-The order of a PDE is determined by the higher order of the derivatives in the equation.
+The order of a PDE is determined by the highest order of the derivatives in the equation.
 Thus Eq. :eq:`tdnum.pde2d2v` is a second-order PDE.

 We let :math:`H = -(D u_x + E u_y+ F u + G)` and Eq. :eq:`tdnum.pde2d2v`